 Since you don’t create the content but rather curate it, it will take you far less time to schedule content in advance.
 3-4 hours of curation and scheduling can fill up 2 weeks, maybe not the first time you do it but within a couple of cycles, you could easily do it as quickly as that.

-In order to schedule your posts, you will need to use the Meta Business Suite planner which you will need to set up.
-There are also many free scheduling apps like Later and Buffer which are useful if you plan to post on multiple social media platforms at the same time.
+In order to schedule your posts, you can use the Flick Scheduling feature or the Meta Business Suite planner which you will need to set up.
+There are also many free scheduling apps that are useful if you plan to post on multiple social media platforms at the same time.

 When you schedule the post, decide whether to use a similar caption to the post you are reposting or to create one of your own.